 All you need to know about EMDR for CPTSD and relationship issues

-I have been using various forms of EMDR for many years now.
-I usually combine it with EFT, in order to create an intense and therefore rather quick access to emotional processing.
-Attachment-Focused EMDR is another very powerful approach to work on the roots of presentations like OCD, depression and deep-rooted anxiety.
+I have used various forms of EMDR for many years and often combine it with EFT (Emotion Focused Therapy) to create rapid, safe access to emotional processing.
+I also offer Attachment-Focused EMDR, a powerful way to address the roots of presentations like OCD, depression, and deep-rooted anxiety.

 EMDR for improving relationships:

-The Flash Technique is an exciting new and very quick and gentle way of targeting trauma memories.
-I am a registered The Flash Technique practitioner.
+I also use the Flash Technique, a quick, gentle EMDR-compatible method for targeting trauma memories.
+I am a registered Flash Technique practitioner.

 Improving low self-esteem and self-criticism with EMDR: